CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/startup.md

 1.  **Disabled** - Default.
 2. Enabled.

+!!! info ""
-?> Disabling the prompts will not affect the function of a specific key.
+    Disabling the prompts will not affect the function of a specific key.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|